exercism/v3/languages/julia/reference/implementing-a-concept-exercise.md

                 └── Manifest.toml (optional)
 ```

-## Step 1: adding track-specific files
+## Step 1: Add code files

-These files are specific to the Julia track:
+The code files are track-specific and should be designed to help the student learn the exercise's concepts.
+The following Julia code files must be added (not necessarily in this order):

 - `$slug.jl`: the stub implementation file, which is the starting point for students to work on the exercise.
 - `runtests.jl`: the test suite.